 - Houses of worship

-Vanderbilt Industries added access control to it’s growing stock of security products by acquiring Siemens’ security division in 2014.
-The access control system is known as ‘Bright Blue’ and integrates nicely with Vanderbilt proprietary readers, credentials, video management system, and security management systems.
-The system is centrally controlled by a door and reader controller that connects to the internet via Ethernet cable.
+Vanderbilt Industries added access control to its growing stock of security products by acquiring Siemens’ security division in 2014.
+The access control system is known as ‘Bright Blue’ and integrates nicely with Vanderbilt's proprietary readers, credentials, video management system, and security management systems.
+The system is centrally controlled by a door and reader controller that connects to the Internet via ethernet cable.

-Vanderbilt provides two version of the access control system: bright blue and lite blue.
-Lite blue is an OP-based reader interface meaning that while the doors are connected locally, the readers communicate with the lite blue software through the cloud.
-Lite blue can connect 2-8 doors and controller credentials for up to 5000 cardholders.
-The bright blue system can control up to 32 doors, but aside from that has the same features as lite.
-With both systems, the management portal can be accessed remotely from the web-browser.
+Vanderbilt provides two versions of its access control system: Bright Blue and Lite Blue.
+Lite blue is an OP-based reader interface; this means that while the doors are connected locally, the readers communicate with the Lite Blue software through the cloud.
+Lite Blue can connect between two to eight doors and controller credentials for up to 5,000 cardholders.
+The bright blue system can control up to 32 doors, but aside from that it has the same features as Lite.
+With both systems, the management portal can be accessed remotely from the web browser.

 Vanderbilt offers a nice all-in-one security system complete with video, access control, and facility lockdown.
-The downfalls include poor product support, inability to send firmware upgrades OTA, and no mobile or biometric access credential.
+The downfalls include poor product support, inability to send firmware upgrades over the air, and no mobile or biometric access credential.